-Flo has been a regular contributor to Australian Yoga Life magazine since 2001.
-She is currently registered with both Yoga Alliance and Yoga Australia at the highest possible level of teaching experience.
+Flo was a regular contributor to Australian Yoga Life magazine from 2001 until it ceased print production in 2020.
+She is currently registered with Yoga Australia at the highest possible level of teaching experience.
 She is also a registered Yoga Therapist with AAYT and Yoga Australia.

 Like many of us, Flo’s childhood bore challenges!
 From her teenage years into her 20’s, Flo had a close relationship with drugs and alcohol.
 At various points in her life she has suffered from depression, anxiety, weight issues and eating disorder, hormone imbalance, the effects from childhood trauma, and grief.
 Since her mid twenties, Flo has been on a quest for healing and transformation.
 Yoga has been a constant ally since then, and along with meditation, homeopathy and ayurveda, has been the means to achieving happy and functional relationships and life in general.